 By way of thanks for the volunteers’ efforts, Print No.1 of the crew photograph and Print No.1 of the Coxswain/Helm portrait are donated to each lifeboat station.

-At the time of writing, over 170 limited edition prints have been donated to the lifeboat stations who have helped me make this body of work.
+At the time of writing, I’ve donated over 180 limited edition prints to the lifeboat stations who have helped me make this body of work.

 Click here to read a message from the RNLI published in May 2018.